cdaringe/pouchy/README.md

 - because you want `.find` to return simply an array of docs!
   - note: pouchy pre-loads the `pouchdb-find` plugin, which is super handy and regularly recommended for use.
 - because you want to pre-define \*ouchdb synchronization behavior on construction!  start syncing pronto, declaratively!

-"Hey, are those alone sufficient justification to wrap pouchdb?"

-Yea, it's definitely subjective, but my team and i have answered that powerfully with a "yes, definitely!"

 Thanks! [cdaringe](http://cdaringe.com/)